marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/provision-adw/provision-adw.md

 ## Introduction

 In just a few minutes, Autonomous Database lets you deploy a complete data warehousing platform that can scale to your requirements.
-And, you can use its Database Tools to easily populate that warehouse from the data lake.
+You can also use its Database Actions interfaces to easily populate that warehouse from the data lake.

-This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud Interface.
+This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud Interface (OCI).

 In this lab, you will provision a new Autonomous Data Warehouse (ADW) instance and prepare a new set of users that have the correct roles for using the Oracle Machine Learning components.